 He isn’t as famous as his friend George Washington, but without Robert Morris, the American colonies’ bold attempt to throw off British rule never could have succeeded.

 Orphaned as a teenager, Morris was a self-made millionaire with an amazing life story.
 Born in Liverpool in 1734, he never knew his mother, and was raised by his grandmother after his father gave up his trade as a nail maker to try a new start as a tobacco trader in the colonies.
 When he was 14, Morris sailed over to join his father.
-But soon after, the man accidentally was killed by a ship’s cannon firing a salute to him.
+But soon after, the elder Morris accidentally was killed by a ship’s cannon firing a salute to him.

 When he was 31, Morris was picked by Philadelphia’s wealthy business elite to be their spokesman in opposing the Stamp Act.
 The British bid to squeeze money out of the colonies spurred the slogan, "No taxation without representation!"

-Morris was emceeing a party in 1775 when a messenger burst in with news of fighting in Massachusetts.
+Morris was hosting a party in 1775 when a messenger burst in with news of fighting in Massachusetts.
 Morris and Ben Franklin started planning how to beef up Pennsylvania’s militia, and soon the new Continental Congress had Morris devising how to smuggle in arms and other supplies to create a new American army and navy.

 After signing the Declaration of Independence, Morris was committed to the cause.
 The winter after that first Fourth of July, with Redcoats threatening to capture Philadelphia, Congress fled to Baltimore.
 But they left one man behind to manage the country’s affairs and find enough money to keep Washington’s men from deserting: Robert Morris.